fluxusfrequency/blog/integrating-react-with-backbone.md

-TODO Link back to EY

 # Integrating React With Backbone

-So many JS frameworks!
-[It can get tiring](http://www.allenpike.com/2015/javascript-framework-fatigue/).
+There are so many JS frameworks!
+[It can get tiring](http://www.allenpike.com/2015/javascript-framework-fatigue/) to keep up to date with them all.

-Like any developer who writes JavaScript, I try to keep abreast of the trends.
-I like to tinker with new things, and rebuild [TodoMVC]() as often as possible.
+But like any developer who writes JavaScript, I try to keep abreast of the trends.
+I like to tinker with new things, and rebuild [TodoMVC](http://todomvc.com/) as often as possible.

-When it comes to choosing frameworks for a project, though most of the things coming out just haven't been battle-tested enough for me to recommend to clients.
-There are very few that I will recommend.
+All joking aside, when it comes to choosing frameworks for a project, emerging frameworks just haven't been battle-tested enough for me to recommend to clients in most cases.

-Like much of the community, I feel pretty confident in the future of [React](http://facebook.github.io/react/index.html).
-It makes reasoning about data easy, forces me to keep logic out of my templates, and it's performant.
+But like much of the community, I feel pretty confident in the future of [React](http://facebook.github.io/react/index.html).
+It's well documented, makes reasoning about data easy, and it's performant.

-Since React only provides the "view" part of an [MVC application](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), I still have to find a way to wrap the rest of the application.
-When it comes to building a project that I'm confident in, I still reach for [BackboneJS](http://backbonejs.org/).
+Since React only provides the "view" part of a client-side [MVC application](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller), I still have to find a way to wrap the rest of the application.
+When it comes to choosing a library that I'm confident in, I still reach for [BackboneJS](http://backbonejs.org/).
 A company that bets on Backbone won't have trouble finding people who can work on their code base.
 It's been around for a long time, is unopionated enough to be adaptable to many different situations.
-As an added bonus, it plays well with React.
+And as an added bonus, it plays well with React.

-In this post, we'll take a look at one way to structure a Backbone app with React handling the logic of the view layer.
+In this post, we'll explore the relationship between Backbone and React, by looking at one way to structure a project that uses them together.

 ## A Note About Setting Up Dependencies

-I won't go over setting up all of the package dependencies for the project here, since I've covered this sort of thing in [a previous post](http://fluxusfrequency.github.io/blog/2015/02/04/setting-up-a-client-side-javascript-project-with-gulp-and-browserify/).
+I won't go over setting up all of the package dependencies for the project here, since I've covered this process in [a previous post](http://fluxusfrequency.github.io/blog/2015/02/04/setting-up-a-client-side-javascript-project-with-gulp-and-browserify/).
 For the purposes of this article, you can assume that we're using [Browserify](http://browserify.org/).
-If you're not sure how to compile your project, take a look at [this article where I go through it step-by-step](http://fluxusfrequency.github.io/blog/2015/02/04/setting-up-a-client-side-javascript-project-with-gulp-and-browserify/).

-One package that is worth noting here is [ReactBackbone](https://github.com/clayallsopp/react.backbone).
-We'll use it to trigger an automatic update of our components when Backbone model or collection data changes.
+One package that is worth noting, though, is [ReactBackbone](https://github.com/clayallsopp/react.backbone).
+It will allow us to trigger an automatic update of our React components whenever Backbone model or collection data changes.
 You can get it with `npm install --save react.backbone`.

-We'll also be making use of [backbone-route-control](https://www.npmjs.com/package/backbone-route-control) to make it easier to split our URL routes into related concerns.
+We'll also be making use of [backbone-route-control](https://www.npmjs.com/package/backbone-route-control) to make it easier to split our URL routes into logically encapsulated controllers.
 See "caching the controller call" in [this article](http://fluxusfrequency.github.io/blog/2014/12/09/caching-asynchronous-queries-in-backbone/) for more information about how to set this package up.

 ## Project Structure

 There are many ways to structure the directories for a client-side JS application, and every project lends itself to a slightly different setup.
-Today we'll be basing our directory structure in a fairly typical fashion for a Backbone project.
-But, we'll also be introducing the concept of _screens_ to our application, so things will look slightly different than usual.
+Today we'll be basing our directory structure in a fairly typical fashion for a Backbone project, but we'll also be introducing the concept of _screens_ to our application, so we'll also be extending it slightly.
 Here's what we'll need:

 ```
 assets/